 - 29. Drive-in services.
-Drive-in services (e.g., drive-in movies, holiday-related drivein/drive-thru events, spiritual/religious services, etc.) may be conducted provided all of the following: - a.
+Drive-in services (e.g., drive-in movies, holiday-related drive-in/drive-thru events, spiritual/religious services, etc.) may be conducted provided all of the following: - a.
 All persons attending the service must drive up in a vehicle.
 Attendees of the service must remain in their vehicles at all times, except to use the restroom while complying with applicable Social Distancing Requirements.
 Where restroom facilities are provided, the organizers must ensure the availability of handwashing stations or sanitizer, and the routine maintenance and cleaning of the facilities consistent with CDC guidance. - b.
 Vehicle windows, sunroofs and convertible tops must remain closed during the entire service, unless the vehicle is parked more than six (6) feet away from any other vehicle. - c.
-Each vehicle may only be occupied by either (i) members of the same household or living unit; or (ii) limited to twenty-five (25) individuals for mixed household/living unit attendees. - d.
+Each vehicle may only be occupied by either (i) members of the same household or living unit; or (ii) limited to ten (10) individuals for mixed household/living unit attendees. - d.
 All City, state, and federal laws related to vehicle operation must be followed. - e.
 Organizers and employees of the services must follow current City, State, and CDC guidelines. - f.
 Generally, no food, beverages, equipment, or materials of any kind may be distributed or collected during the service.
 However, organizers may use unattended drop-boxes, or distribute individually packaged (or pre-ordered) food, beverages, equipment, or materials consistent with CDC guidelines and the Order. - 30.
 Outdoor organized sports.
 This section applies to outdoor sports such as baseball, soccer, football, volleyball, basketball, paddling, surfing, sailing, and similar outdoor sports programs seeking to reserve specific fields/courts/areas for specific times ("Sports Program(s)").
 Sports Programs may recommence outdoor practice and competitive play under the following requirements and conditions: - a.
 Specific requirements/conditions - i.
 No socializing.
 There shall be no socializing at the field/court/area at issue before or after the scheduled Sports Program activity. - ii.
-Spectators are allowed consistent with the restrictions on gatherings under Order 3 of the Order. - iii.
+Spectators are allowed consistent with the restrictions on gatherings under Order 3 of the Order (no social gathering of more than 25 outdoors). - iii.
 Implementing measures consistent with state and federal guidance.
-Sports Program operators must implement measures to combat the spread of COVID-19 that are consistent with the Hawai'i Department of Health's "Guidance and Considerations for Return to Youth Sports" as may be amended and all related guidance on sports (collectively "DOH Guidance").
-Available at https://health.hawaii.gov/coronavirusdisease2010/tag/sports/ https://health.hawaii.gov/coronavirusdisease2019/tag/sports/.
-Furthermore, to the extent consistent with this section, and Hawai'i Department of Health guidance, Sports Program operators and participants must also follow applicable guidance from the CDC (available at https://www.cdc.gov/coronavirus/2019- ncov/community/organizations/businesses-employers.html).
-These measures include, but are not limited to the following:
+Sports Program operators must implement measures to combat the spread of COVID-19 that are consistent with the Hawai'i Department of Health's "Guidance and Considerations for Return to Youth Sports" as may be amended and all related guidance on sports (collectively "DOH")